Edward Somerset, 2nd Marquess of Worcester: Career

-Edward Somerset was brought up as a Roman Catholic in Monmouthshire.
-He graduated from Cambridge University, England, in 1627 with a Master of Arts (MA) degree.

-In his day he was one of the richest lords in England, funding his experiments, later self-funding his military endeavours, and sending large amounts of money to King Charles I during the English Civil War.
-He was a Cavalier who supported the King in Wales, where he raised a regiment of horse for him.
+Herbert and his father were among the richest lords in England, funding experiments and later military endeavours, and sending large amounts of money to King Charles I.

+During the English Civil War, Herbert was a Cavalier who supported the King in Wales, where he raised a regiment of horse for him.
 His campaigning in the West of England and in Wales, however, did not go well.
 After a month with his force of over 2,000 troops encamped at Highnam, outside Gloucester, in March 1643 Herbert left them and travelled to meet the king at Oxford.
-In his absence the entire force surrendered without any exchange of fire, earning it the title "The Mushroom Army" (they appeared and disappeared very quickly).
-He was rewarded in 1644, however, with a peerage, being created Earl of Glamorgan and Baron Beaufort of Caldecote.
-Due to irregularities in the letters patent, these titles were not recognised after the Restoration.
+In his absence, the entire force surrendered without any exchange of fire, earning it the title "The Mushroom Army", as it appeared and disappeared very quickly.
+Herbert was rewarded in 1644, however, with a peerage, being created Earl of Glamorgan and Baron Beaufort of Caldecote, while his father was still alive.
+Due to irregularities in the letters patent, these peerages were not recognised after the Restoration.

-Sent to Ireland, he made a false move in concluding a treaty, in great secrecy, on behalf of Charles that was considered to concede too much to the Catholics there; he himself was a Catholic.

-In extricating himself from that position, he became a close ally of Giovanni Battista Rinuccini, and a potential replacement for James Butler, 1st Duke of Ormonde as royalist leader.
-His plans to bring Irish troops over to England were overtaken by events, and he left for France with George Leyburn.
-He succeeded his father as Marquess of Worcester in 1646.
+Sent to Ireland, Herbert (now called Glamorgan) made a mistake in concluding a treaty in great secrecy on behalf of King Charles which was considered to concede too much to the Roman Catholics there; he himself was of their religion.
+In extricating himself from that position, he became a close ally of Giovanni Battista Rinuccini, and a potential replacement for James Butler, 1st Duke of Ormonde, as royalist leader.
+His plans to bring Irish troops over to England were published in The King's Cabinet Opened after the King's baggage train had been captured at the Battle of Naseby, and Glamorgan was disowned by the King.
+He left for France with George Leyburn.
+He inherited his father's peerages and estates on 18 December 1646.
 He was formally banished in 1649, but after four years in Paris returned to England in 1653.
 He was discovered, charged with high treason and sent to the Tower of London; he was treated leniently by the Council of State, and released on bail in 1654.
 That year he took up again his interest in engineering and inventions, leasing a house at Vauxhall where his Dutch or German technician Kaspar Kalthoff could work.
 After the Restoration his estates were restored, but he largely avoided politics, and did not press his claims to the various other titles of nobility.